Dignity and Respect at Work Policy

 This policy applies to all employees of the University, including part-time and casual staff.
 It should be used to deal with any alleged incidents of bullying, harassment or intimidation between members of staff.

 The University seeks to resolve such issues as quickly as possible and recommends that, where possible, an informal approach should be adopted.
-If the behavior concerned continues, or is considered to be of a more serious nature, the formal process should be followed.
+If the behaviour concerned continues, or is considered to be of a more serious nature, the formal process should be followed.

 Issues should be dealt with promptly and the confidentiality of the matter between the parties will be maintained as far as possible.
 Where witnesses are interviewed as part of the process, they will also be bound by this confidentiality.

 The University is committed to achieving a fair and workable solution at the lowest level possible (informally).
 All parties to any dispute have an obligation to try and resolve issues covered by this policy at the lowest level possible.

 Strategies can include referral to a mediator when both parties agree, and when the mediator considers there is a good chance of success, or referral to counselling, by either the employee themselves, or through the Human Resources Department using the University EAP.

 Sometimes there will be a genuine reason to take offence at something, but often it may just be as a result of the way we are feeling that day, and tomorrow the issue would seem unimportant.
 An employee, who considers that a breach of this Policy has occurred, should, if practicable, seek to resolve the matter informally with the person against whom the allegation is made.